apache/doris/docs/en/docs/advanced/partition/auto-partition.md

 - If a partition is created during the insertion or importation of data and the process eventually fails, the created partition is not automatically deleted.
 - Tables that use AUTO PARTITION only have their partitions created automatically instead of manually.
 The original use of the table and the partitions it creates is the same as for non-AUTO PARTITION tables or partitions.
+- When importing data to a table with AUTO PARTITION enabled, the polling interval for data sent by the Coordinator is different from that of a normal table.
+For details, see `olap_table_sink_send_interval_auto_partition_factor` in [BE Configuration](../../admin-manual/config/be-config.md).